pmean/build-website/text/16/05/too-many-priors.md

 <!---More--->

-If you run a google search on the hierarchical beta binomial model, you see a lot of helpful choices.Â  Many of these are PDFs and my system does not let me track the URLs of PDF files that easily.
+If you run a google search on the hierarchical beta binomial model, you see a lot of helpful choices.
+Many of these are PDFs and my system does not let me track the URLs of PDF files that easily.
 But you should be able to find these easily.
 Also, many of these PDFs are Powerpoint slides.
 Powerpoint slides are usually too sketchy to be useful, but